 SteriPEN($50-100): Safe drinking water is essential for all outdoor activities.
 All untreated water sources are suspect and can carry a host of diseases.
 You have two choices when playing outdoors: either carry the water you need or treat the water you find.
 Of all the water solutions we’ve tried, the SteriPEN is the lightest, most compact, and easiest to use.
 It takes just moments to purify a liter of water with the ultraviolet light.
 Instant safe drinking water from almost any source, anywhere!

 Waterproof Camera ($100 and up) The newer ones cost more, the older designs still work.
 Taking pictures make any outdoor adventure more memorable and these are wonderful cameras for taking along anywhere they can get wet, and the newest models are shockproof as well.
-You can pick up a refurbished model on eBay or Amazon with a warranty for relatively cheap money and not worry about how abused it gets…that’s a great option for your budding Eagle Scout.
+You can pick up a refurbished model on eBay or Amazon with a warranty for relatively cheap money and not worry about how abused it gets….
 For the more serious photographer, new models from Olympus, Canon, Nikon, and all the other big names have 12 megapixel and up sensors and will take photography-contest quality photos in the right hands (if your outdoorsman doesn’t have the skills, think about a gift certificate to a local photography workshop!).

 LED Headlamp: ($15 to $100): The most useful, versatile light we’ve found for the outdoors in general and especially for the long nights of cold-season camping is an LED headlamp.
 You can use it hands-free or carry it like a flashlight.
 And, if your enthusiast has one that’s more than a couple of years old, virtually ANY new one will be a big improvement…the technology has changed a lot.
 Two notable new models for winter are the Black Diamond Storm ($50) and the Underwater Kinetics Vizion Arctic ($45).
 Both have technology designed to recycle heat from the LED to warm the batteries; that translates to significantly longer battery life in the cold.
 The Black Diamond is the tech freak’s dream: 2 sets of white LEDs that both have infinitely variable output, and maximum blowtorch level of 100 lumens, plus red LEDs for close up work that preserves your night vision.
 The Underwater Kinetics is the absolute opposite; it has two levels (65 and 35 lumens), and uses a rotating filter to diffuse the light or give you red output.
 BUT, it’s about as bombproof, bulletproof, waterproof, and idiotproof as it gets, and has the added advantage that the light capsule comes out of the housing and doubles as a lantern so you can play cards in your winter cabin.